eeditiones/jinks/profiles/metadata-editor/docs/README.md

 ## Customization

-The profile comes with a basic example that edits the title of a document, and the author(s).
-This is meant as an example that can be customized later on.
+The profile comes with a basic example that edits the title of a document (first `title` element within `titleStmt`, and the author(s) (any `author` element within `titleStmt`).
+This is meant as an example to be customized later on.
+The sample form shows you how to edit existing elements in the `teiHeader` with two different behaviours: the example form expects that there is only one  `title` element and that is why only the first one can be edited; on the other hand, the form expects that there is one or more authors.

 The changes should be made in the `form.html` file, where [Fore](https://jinntec.github.io/Fore/doc/index.html) is used to define a form for the
 `teiHeader`.
 To add for example an input field for the `teiHeader/sourceDesc/bibl` element, include